 The power of authentic storytelling

-To learn more about Breathedreamgo, please see the 2016 Information Kit.
+To learn more, please see the About Breathedreamgo page.

 From the time I founded Breathedreamgo in August 2009, I’ve been dedicated to telling stores that matter.
 Over the years, I’ve built a name as a passionate, authentic storyteller, responsible traveller and advocate of female solo travel.
 I’ve also worked hard towards mastering the craft of travel writing, encouraging the development of professional travel blogging and building a solid, engaged following.
 It’s on these values that I’ve built Breathedreamgo and I’ve been fortunate to be asked to take part in many exciting brand and destination campaigns.
 A select few are outlined here.